-Superintendent: Sharon Bechtel and Denise Wolford Each exhibit shall be made by the exhibitor.
+Superintendent: Sharon Bechtel and Denise Wolford

+Each exhibit shall be made by the exhibitor.
 A recipe is required to be with the entry and displayed on a disposable plate.
-No cream cheese frosting or fillings.
+No cream cheese frosting or fillings and no alcohol allowed in any recipe.
 A recipe must be included with each entry or item will not be judged.

-CLASS A - YEAST BREAD Product ID Number
+CLASS A - YEAST BREAD

-1 Loaf
+- 1 Loaf

-- Specialty Loaf 2
+- 2 Specialty Loaf

 - 3 Rolls (3)

-- Tea Ring 4
+- 4 Tea Ring

 - 5 Bread Shaping

 - 6 French Bread

 - 7 Miscellaneous (none of the above)

 - 8 Bread Machine Loaf

 - 9 Cinnamon Rolls (3)

 - 10 Modified Recipe

+- 11 Junior Division (18 & under)